AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

     -   A Standard Edition instance takes effect upon purchase.
 An Enterprise Platinum Edition instance takes time to deploy and you will be notified when the instance is available.

-    Follow these steps to create an AliwareMQ for IoT instance:
+    Follow these steps to create an Message Queue for MQTT instance:

     1. In the left-side navigation pane, click **Overview**.

     2. On the Instances page, click **Create Instance** in the upper-right corner.

-    3. In the **Create Instance** dialog box, select an AliwareMQ for IoT instance version and go to the Purchase page.
+    3. In the **Create Instance** dialog box, select an Message Queue for MQTT instance version and go to the Purchase page.
 Select specifications as needed and complete the purchase as prompted.

-    Return to the **Overview** page of the console, where you should be able to see the purchased \(created\) AliwareMQ for IoT instance.
+    Return to the **Overview** page of the console, where you should be able to see the purchased \(created\) Message Queue for MQTT instance.

 3.  **Create and bind a data storage instance**.

-    After creating an AliwareMQ for IoT instance, you must create an instance for storing topics and messages and bind the message storage instance to the AliwareMQ for IoT instance. \(Currently, only RocketMQ instances are supported for data storage.\)
+    After creating an Message Queue for MQTT instance, you must create an instance for storing topics and messages and bind the message storage instance to the Message Queue for MQTT instance. \(Currently, only RocketMQ instances are supported for data storage.\)

     The binding has the following limits:

-    -   An AliwareMQ for IoT instance can be bound only once, and its bound message storage instance cannot be changed once the binding is completed.
+    -   An Message Queue for MQTT instance can be bound only once, and its bound message storage instance cannot be changed once the binding is completed.

-    -   Each storage instance can be bound to only one AliwareMQ for IoT instance.
+    -   Each storage instance can be bound to only one Message Queue for MQTT instance.
 One-to-multiple binding is not supported.

     -   The two instances to be bound must have the same namespace type.
 That is, an instance with an exclusive namespace cannot be bound to an instance with a non-exclusive namespace.

-    -   If you delete the storage instance bound to an AliwareMQ for IoT instance in advance, the AliwareMQ for IoT instance may be unavailable.
+    -   If you delete the storage instance bound to an Message Queue for MQTT instance in advance, the Message Queue for MQTT instance may be unavailable.

     Follow these steps to create and bind a storage instance:

     1. In the left-side navigation pane, click **Instances**.
-On the **Instances** tab page that appears by default, select the created AliwareMQ for IoT instance.
+On the **Instances** tab page that appears by default, select the created Message Queue for MQTT instance.
     2. In the **Step 2: Configure Message Storage** section, click the **RocketMQ \>\>** box.

         ![Bind an instance](images/47584_en-US.png "Bind an instance")